flutter_logan_pro 1.0.4 copy "flutter_logan_pro: ^1.0.4" to clipboard

 );

-Platform note: Custom headers are only honored on Android. iOS's native Logan upload API does not accept request headers, so on iOS they are ignored and the log is uploaded without them.
-Similarly, buildVersion/appVersion on send() are forwarded only on Android.
+Platform note: custom headers are honored only on Android. iOS's native Logan upload API accepts no request headers, so on iOS they are ignored (a warning is logged) and the upload proceeds without them.
+Likewise, buildVersion/appVersion on send() are forwarded only on Android.

 await FlutterLoganPro.flush();